Photo: Steve Cross

 I’ve led hands-on workshops and demos in venues including the Science Museum, the Design Museum, the Royal Institution, the Wellcome Collection, the Institute of Making, Selfridges, The Mini Maker Faire and Big Bang London – as well as in schools and universities.

 Events and Outreach Initiatives:

-I’ve organised adult lecture series in the pub; run a Royal Society of Chemistry outreach scheme; and have helped design, organise and implement a community based lab course, summer schools, open days and masterclasses.
+I’ve organised adult lecture series in the pub; run a Royal Society of Chemistry outreach scheme; and have helped design, organise and implement an award-winning community based lab course as well as summer schools, open days and masterclasses.

 I’ve written popular science articles for publications including London Student newspaper, where I was Science Editor; have forayed into interviewing and video production; and have designed and carried out experiments for television.